-- 2.11.1.
+2.11.1.
 Parents may seek a place for their child outside their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
-If parents wish to do this they must contact, in the first instance, Miss Thompson, Assistant Principal, 01782 882200.
-Contact with the academy must be made at the earliest opportunity to avoid any delays in the application process. - 2.11.2.
-The decision whether a child is admitted outside of their normal age group will be made on a case by case basis by the academy's governing body.
-A panel of at least three governors will consider the admission request based on the student's: - Academic ability - Social and emotional development - Views of the parents and principal; and - Any additional relevant information available - 2.11.3.
-The panel will have to be satisfied that the child would be able to cope with the work of the year applied for and that the student would be able to cope with the personal development whist being with a year group who are of a different age.
-In order to support any application parents will need to submit evidence to demonstrate that the admission into a different year group is in the best interests of the child. - 2.11.4.
-Once the governing body has made a decision the child can then apply to the academy using the process detailed in this policy.
-Parents have a statutory right to appeal against the refusal of a place however this right does not apply if the child is offered a place at the academy but it is not in their preferred age group.
+If parents wish to do this they must contact, in the first instance, the Assistant Principal responsible for Admissions.
+Contact with the academy must be made at the earliest opportunity to avoid any delays in the application process.

+- 2.11.2.
+The decision whether a child is admitted outside of their normal age group will be made on a case-by-case basis by the academy's LGB and any decision will be in the best interests of the child concerned.
+A panel of at least three governors will consider the admission request based on: - The child's academic development - The child's social and emotional development - Views of the parents and principal - Medical history and/or views of a medical professional, where relevant; and - Any additional relevant information available - 2.11.3.
+The panel will have to be satisfied that the child would be able to cope with the work of the year applied for and that the child would be able to cope with the personal development whist being with a year group who are of a different age.
+In order to support any application, parents will need to submit evidence to demonstrate that the admission into a different year group is in the best interests of the child. - 2.11.4.
+Once the LGB has made a decision, the parent can then apply for admission of their child to the academy using the process detailed in this policy.
+Where no place is offered, parents have a statutory right to appeal against the refusal of a place, however this right does not apply if the child is offered a place at the academy even if it is not in their preferred age group.